 Contents

-- Features locked behind expensive tiers
+- Which features are locked behind expensive tiers?

-- When HubSpot is genuinely worth it
+- When is HubSpot genuinely worth it?

 - If you are already in a contract